reeserich/faceshield/README.md

 # faceshield
-Plans and instructions for a laser-cut face shield for COVID-19 PPE.<br>
+Plans and instructions for a laser-cut face shield for COVID-19 PPE. *V17 IS LATEST VERSION* <br>
-<a rel="Latest writeup is here" href="https://docs.google.com/document/d/1kkmi4AXXiO3MM34HUSQM1HEoQGzZ9lCmX02rIgVbk9Q/edit">Latest writeup is here</a>

-<a rel= "Changelog" href="https://docs.google.com/spreadsheets/d/1W2J-ytu9fVvlhKfiAqHdhAEgvUPn8Wbc3KxeLBzUL18/edit#gid=0">Current Changlog is here.</a>

 The intended material is .005"-.001" (5-10 mil) PET/Mylar/Duralar film or similar, and is available from craft stores or from plastic suppliers.
 A sourcing document is included in the files.